T2an/proxmox/docs/source/auth.rst

     - Once the LDAP server is added, you can authenticate users from the LDAP directory.
     - Navigate to `Datacenter > Permissions > Users` and add users from the LDAP realm.

 .. image:: ./images/LDAP_user.png
     :alt: Adding an LDAP user
     :align: center

-    - you can now connect using this LDAP user, make sure to choose this authentication method while connecting.
+You can now connect using this LDAP user, make sure to choose this authentication method while connecting.

 Conclusion
 ----------